Horseshoe Crabs And The Biomedical Industry... Know The Truth

 2. What makes LAL so important?

-The LAL test is the most sensitive, accurate and cost effective test on the market today to detect contaminating endotoxins.
-This test was first licensed by the FDA in the 1970's, and is now the gold standard.
-It can detect endotoxin in the parts per billion.
-That’s like finding a grain of sand in an Olympic swimming pool.
-Prior to LAL, rabbits were used to test for endotoxin by injecting the rabbit with samples of the product being manufactured and waiting two or three days to see if the rabbit developed a fever.
-Hundreds of thousands of rabbits were required to be held and utilized this way.
-LAL based assays replace this test with one that is more humane, more accurate, cost effective and can give results in a test tube, in about an hour.
-There are very few people you are likely to meet in your lifetime who have not benefited from a bacterial endotoxins test.
+The LAL test is the most sensitive, accurate, and cost-effective test on the market today to detect contaminating endotoxins.
+It was first approved by the FDA in the 1970s and is now considered the gold standard because it can, in a relatively simple test, detect endotoxin in the parts per billion.
+Prior to LAL, hundreds of thousands of rabbits were used to test for endotoxins.
+Animals were injected with samples of the product being manufactured and monitored to see if they developed a fever which may indicate the presence of gram-negative bacteria.
+LAL-based assays are more humane, more accurate, and more cost-effective than rabbit-based tests.
+Plus, they can give results in a test tube, in about an hour.
+There are very few people you are likely to meet in your lifetime who have not benefited from a bacterial endotoxin test.

 3. What types of things are tested with the blood?

-The FDA has mandated (it is the law) that all injectable or indwelling materials must be tested for endotoxin contamination before being released for sale.
+If endotoxin enters your bloodstream, it can make you sick and possibly even kill you.
+For this reason, the US FDA has mandated that all injectable or indwelling materials must be tested for endotoxin contamination before being released for sale.
 This is to protect the public from products that are not sufficiently free of materials that can make a patient ill from exposure to gram-negative cell wall material.
-If endotoxin enters your blood stream it can make you sick and possibly even kill you.
-So the test we manufacture is used for medical devices, such as knee replacements, stents, heart valves, intravenous solutions; and drugs and vaccines like childhood immunizations, insulin, flu vaccine and chemotherapy drugs to name a few.
-Anything injected or implanted into the human body must be free of endotoxin.
+The test ACC manufactures is used for medical devices, such as knee replacements, stents, heart valves, and intravenous solutions; it’s also used for drugs, vaccines, insulin, and chemotherapy drugs.
+In essence, anything injected or implanted into the human body must be free of endotoxin.

 4. I have read somewhere crab blood is worth $15,000 a quart.
 Is this true?